One-Pot Thai Coconut Curry Turkey Soup

 • Heat a drizzle of oil in same pot over medium-high heat.
 Add garlic, ginger, and onion.
 Cook, stirring, until fragrant, 1-2 minutes.

 • Add turkey* to pot with aromatics.
 Cook, breaking up meat into pieces, until browned and cooked through, 4-6 minutes.
 Season with curry powder, ¼ tsp salt (½ tsp for 4 servings), and pepper.

 • Thoroughly shake coconut milk in container before opening. • Transfer veggies to pot with turkey mixture.
-(TIP: If cornstarch in slurry has settled, give it another stir now.)
-Stir in stock concentrates, cornstarch slurry, coconut milk, chili sauce, 1½ cups water (3 cups for 4 servings), and 1 TBSP sugar (2 TBSP for 4).
+(TIP: If cornstarch in mixture has settled, give it another stir now.)
+Stir in stock concentrates, cornstarch mixture, coconut milk, chili sauce, 1½ cups water (3 cups for 4 servings), and 1 TBSP sugar (2 TBSP for 4).
 Bring to a boil, then reduce to a low simmer.
 Cook until flavors meld and sweet potato is tender, 4-5 minutes.
 TIP: If soup seems too thick, add more water a splash at a time as needed.

 • Stir juice from two lime wedges (four wedges for 4 servings) into soup.
 Season with salt and pepper to taste. • Divide between bowls.
 Garnish with lime zest to taste.
 Serve with any remaining lime wedges on the side.

 Ground Turkey is fully cooked when internal temperature reaches 165°.